 The more the traveler interacts with things and people within the past worldline P1, the more this worldline will diverge historically from P0->N0->F0.

-For the traveler to be able to get back to his NOW of origin N0 he needs to get back to the past moment where and when he first arrived, namely the past moment P1.
+For the traveler to be able to get back to his NOW of origin N0 he needs to get back to the past moment where and when he first arrived, namely the past moment of entry P1.

 Again he will miss it by a little because of measurement and control errors but it will be pretty close, namely P1*.